GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/03.721-730/02.Carry-the-Joyful-Tidings/docs.md

 ---
+title: |
-title: 722.
-Carry the Joyful Tidings
+    722. Carry the Joyful Tidings - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 722.
+Carry the Joyful Tidings.
+Carry the joyful tidings To every land and sea; Banish the heart dividings, Brothers should brothers be; Christ died for all the nations, "One flesh and blood," saith he; There are no tribes or stations; One in the Lord are we.
+    keywords:  |
-    keywords: Christ in Song, Carry the Joyful Tidings, Carry the joyful tidings,
+        Christ in Song, adventhymnals, advent hymnals, Carry the Joyful Tidings, Carry the joyful tidings.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 722. CARRY THE JOYFUL TIDINGS
+####  Christ in Song,

 ```txt
 1.